-- Any loose bolts or set screws.

-- Proper tensioning of all roller chains, drive belts and draper chains.

-- Proper PTO installation (see figure 3).

-- Hydraulic cylinders and hoses being properly routed, installed and secured.

-- Electric wires being adequately secured to prevent damage.

-- · Oil level in gear box up to fill plug.

-- All shields and guards being in place.

-- · Proper installation of any options.

-- Check tire pressure.
+- · Any loose bolts or set screws. - Proper tensioning of all roller chains, drive belts and draper chains. - Proper PTO installation (see figure 2, page 8). - Hydraulic cylinders and hoses are properly installed. - Electric wires being adequately secured to prevent damage. - · Oil level in gear box up to fill plug. - · All shields and guards are in place. - Proper installation of any options. - Check tire pressure.
 Inflate implement tires to 45 psi and traction tires to 25 psi.